 After verifying those things cleared up a few, only 374MB (megabyte) to be exact, I felt better.
 That’s when I posted on our shoutbox around 8:27pm that the server would continue to be down until I was able to look into it on a computer.
 Then I went back to what I was doing, I got a few strange looks since I had been gone for quite a while (maybe they thought I had an extremely upset stomach or something?).

 Fast forward to 12:00am, midnight, and I was finally at a place I would get on my laptop and tether internet from my phone to my laptop.
 One bad though, I was in an area of horrid signal.
-I was tethering one bar of 3g at the best while at the worst I was tethering no internet connection at all.
+I was tethering one bar of 3g at the best while at the worst I was tethering no internet connection at all to check electric motor and supply for my car.
 While not on any internet connection, waiting for signal, I thought through a few things.
 You see our server has the following hard drive and partition setup:

 - Primary Hard Drive (regular sata) – 2TB in a raid 1 configuration